wso2/docs-is/en/docs/references/concepts/authentication/intro-ws-trust.md

 ### Subject confirmation

-Subject confirmation methods are how a relying party (or the end service) can ensure that the legitimate subject brings a particular security token issued by a Security Token Service (STS).
+Subject confirmation methods specify how a relying party (or the end service) can ensure that the legitimate subject brings a particular security token issued by a Security Token Service (STS).

 This help to prove the relationship between the subject and the security token.